Utils¶

 Calling after advance breaks the iterator.
 Specifies begin and end of one vector, to initialise before the iteration starts.

-inline void reset(const size_t size = 0)
+inline virtual void reset(const size_t size = 0)

 Empties positions and ends.